patrocinio/cloud-private-bootcamp/Labs_development/Lab-OpenLDAP_DJM.md

 >
 > 				​tony

-*Note: The default password for all users is: Passw0rd*
+*Note: The default password for all users is: Passw0rd.*

-*Note: This is not intented to be a production LDAP server, it is only being used as an example for integrating ICP with a LDAP server and testing RBAC concepts.*
+*Note: This is not intented to be a production LDAP server, it is only being used as an example for integrating ICP with an LDAP server, and testing RBAC concepts.*

-> **If you would like to build your own openldap docker image based on this image you can find the source code here**: https://github.com/jdiggity22/openldap
+> **If you would like to build your own OpenLDAP Docker image that is based on this image, you can find the source code here**: https://github.com/jdiggity22/openldap

 ### Deploying and Testing OpenLDAP <a name="deploytest"></a>
-In this section you will create a Kubernetes **Deployment** and a Kubernetes **Service** for the OpenLDAP container.
-Once the container is running you will access the container from a command line and issue some LDAP queries.
+In this section, you create a Kubernetes **Deployment** and a Kubernetes **Service** for the OpenLDAP container.
+When the container is running, you access the container from a command line, and issue some LDAP queries.

-1. If you don't already have one open, open a **terminal** session connected to your `master` node as the **root** user
+1. If you do not already have one open, open a **terminal** session that is connected to your `master` node as the **root** user.

-2. Configure the kubectl command line to connect to your ICP Cluster (Click the **User** icon on the navigation bar in the ICP Admin Console and then select **Configure Client** and copy the commands and paste them in to the terminal window
+2. Configure the kubectl command line to connect to your ICP Cluster.
+Click the **User** icon on the navigation bar in the ICP Admin Console, and then select **Configure Client**.
+Copy the commands and paste them in to the terminal window.

-3. Copy the following **Deployment** definition in to a file named `openldap-deployment.yaml`
+3. Copy the following **Deployment** definition in to a file named `openldap-deployment.yaml`:

     ```
     apiVersion: apps/v1